ptsvyatkov/ptsvyatkov.github.io/README.md

 6. yarn install

 To run the application:
-cd api -> yarn start or node index.js cd client yarn dev
+cd api and then execute yarn start or node index.js cd client and execute yarn dev